eldoy/waveorb-server/README.md

 Create a server on for example [Vultr VPS](https://vultr.com).
 Add your SSH key there so you can ssh to it without a password.

-Choose Debian 11 as operating system.
+Choose Ubuntu 22.04 as operating system.
 Enable private networking if you need the machine to be connected to from other machines.

-_For Debian 10, use the file `install_deb10.sh`._
+_For Debian 11, use the file `install_deb11.sh`._

 Once it's running, log in to your server via SSH (`ssh root@ip-address`) and run this command:
 ```sh